 Handy little quotes like these serve three purposes:

-1. They help you sleep easy.
-Decades of neglecting your once-hot wife’s dusty trail in favor of long nights of corporate schmoozing and years of swapping your children’s emotional needs for your shareholder’s very real and infinitely more important financial needs will one day pay off.
+1. They reaffirm your life decisions: Decades of neglecting your once-hot wife’s dusty trail in favour of long nights of corporate schmoozing and years of swapping your children’s emotional needs for your shareholder’s very real and infinitely more important financial needs will one day pay off.
 A meme said so.
-Besides, romance, parenting and even friendship are totally overrated.
+Besides, romance, parenting and even friendship are overrated.
 Just keep doing what you’re doing, you fucking human ATM!

-2. They establish the fact that you’re better than everyone else by choice – your net worth has nothing to do with so called “privilege”, opportunity or that dean your mum’s been banging since 1992.
+2. They establish that you’re better than everyone else by choice: Your net worth has nothing to do with so-called “privilege”, opportunity or that dean your mum’s been banging since 1992.
 Wealth is a choice: You wake up every day and choose to be rich, just like your dad, and his dad, and his dad before him.

-3. Quotes like this are so obviously right that you don’t need to bother with attribution!
-After all, agreeing with something is pretty much the same thing as saying it yourself!
-Take credit where credit’s due!
-In fact, go ahead and put your own water mark on that thing, because when you become a #Entrepreneur you become – get this – your own brand!
+3. Quotes like this are so obviously right that you don’t need to bother with attribution: Agreeing with something is pretty much the same thing as saying it yourself!
+Take credit where credit’s due.
+In fact, go ahead and put your water mark on that thing, because when you become a #Entrepreneur, you become – get this – your own brand!
 Separating corporate identity from personal image is so 2003.
 You’re like, Steve Jobs, but cooler.

-Note: Poor (aka stupid) people find it difficult to recognise greatness, so be sure to drop in a #grateful or #blessed in your status updates every now and then.
+Note: Poor people find it difficult to recognise greatness, so be sure to drop in a #grateful, or #blessed in your status updates now and then.
 People need to appreciate the fact that you appreciate everything you’ve got.

 You’re rich, which means that you’re interesting.
 Don’t deprive the world of your unique story.
-Let people know that once upon a time you were just a white, middle class male with dreams of working in finance and a measly $30,000 from the bank of mum and dad in your pocket.
-This will help humanise you, and solidify your image as a man of the people.
+Let people know that once upon a time you were just a white, middle-class male with dreams of working in finance and a mere 30,000 from the bank of mum and dad in your pocket.
+Contextualising your struggle will help humanise you, solidifying your image as a man of the people.